FailAcademy/learning/adp-vancouver/_lessons/week-05/01-intro-to-mongo.md

 ## Project

 We are going to use similar commands with a much larger data set.
+Head over to https://github.com/redacademy/adp-mongo-project and clone down the repo.
+From there answer each of the questions in the README.